Who Must Register as a Sex Offender in Oklahoma?

 Oklahoma legislature has determined that public safety concerns outweigh a convicted sex offender’s right to privacy.
 And while some sex offenders do re-offend, many do not.

 Risk Level Assessments

 Once a person is convicted of a sex crime, they are assigned a numeric risk level.
 The levels are supposed to be correlated to the risk of reoffending.
 These risk levels also determine the frequency and duration that a sex offender must check in with the Registry.
-Level 1 offenders must register annually for 15 years, level 2 offenders, every 6 months for 25 years and level 3 offenders must register every 90 days for life.
+Level 1 offenders must register annually for 15 years, Level 2 offenders must register every six months for 25 years, and Level 3 offenders must register every 90 days for life.
 Okla.
 Stat. tit.
-57 § 583.
+57 § 583